Polymer/old-docs-site/articles/spa.md

 <a href="demos/spa/example2.html" target="_blank">
   <paper-button raised class="blue">
-    <core-icon icon="arrow-forward"></core-icon>See it in action
+    <core-icon icon="arrow-forward"></core-icon>Demo
   </paper-button>
 </a>

-## URL routing &amp; deep linking
+## URL routing &amp; deep linking {#routing}

-[`<flatiron-director>`](https://github.com/PolymerLabs/flatiron-director) is a web component for URL routingt that wraps the [flatiron director JS library](https://github.com/flatiron/director).
-Setting its `route` property updates the URL hash to the same value.
+[`<flatiron-director>`](https://github.com/PolymerLabs/flatiron-director) is a web component for routing that wraps the [flatiron director JS library](https://github.com/flatiron/director).
+Changing its `route` property updates the URL hash to the same value.

 We want to persist the last view across page reloads.
-Once again, data-binding comes in handle.
-Connecting the director with the menu and page elements put all three in lock-step.
+Once again, data-binding comes in handy.
+Connecting the director, menu, and page elements put all three in lock-step.
 When one updates, the others do too.

 {%raw%}
     <flatiron-director route="{{route}}" autoHash>